-Test 4.2.2.b
+Tests 4.2.2.cand 4.2.2.d

-Test 4.2.2.b involves 2 additional aspects over test 4.2.2.a.
+Test 4.2.2.c and 4.2.2.d involve 2 additional aspects over tests 4.2.2.a 4.2.2.b.

 A second STMVP candidate is added to the merge candidate list, if 3 motion vectors (thus including the temporal predictor) had been used to generate the first STMVP candidate.
 The additional STMVP candidate consists in the average of two spatial MV predictors used to construct the first STMVP candidate.

 Pairwise average candidates are disallowed.

+The second STMVP candidate is inserted right after the first STMVP candidate in the merge candidate list.